DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_agent/dxcagentfinance/governance.md

 The following reporting is available in DXC Agent for Bank reconciliation:

 - **All agents**
-    - **Dashboard** - Where dashboard applies to the agent and 'Enable telemetry' is set to _Yes_, the power user can view telemetry data on 'Go to dashboard' and the data is displayed by month.
+    - **Dashboard** - Where dashboard applies to the agent and 'Enable telemetry' is set to _Yes_, the power user can view telemetry by month on 'Go to dashboard'.
 Examples of what is logged can be viewed on each agent's user guide.